ossuminc/riddl/doc/src/hugo/content/_index.md

 what it can do, and what it is based upon.
 Definitely start with the [Introduction](introduction) if you're new to RIDDL.

+There is a [Conceptual Overview](concepts) section which describes the various concepts used by RIDDL, their relationships, and their utility.
+This section will give you a complete understanding of the concepts without worrying about the syntax of the language that is used to express those concepts.

 There is an [Audiences](audience) section which provides learning paths for different kinds of readers, to wit:
 * [Domain Expert's Guide](audience/domain-experts-guide): for knowledge